Rare Fossil Preserved in Fool’s Gold Reveals Newly Discovered 450 Million-Year-Old Species + Oldest Tadpole

 Amazing, right?

-In a published journal Current Biology, Luke Parry, a paleobiology professor at Oxford University, revealed that they recently uncovered a fossil perfectly preserved in pyrite, commonly known as fool’s gold.
+In a published journal called Current Biology, Luke Parry, a paleobiology professor at Oxford University, revealed that they recently uncovered a fossil perfectly preserved in pyrite, commonly known as fool’s gold.

 Image credit: Luke Parry / Yu Liu / Ruixin Ran / Derek Briggs/ Huijuan Mai/ Elizabeth Clark/ Robert O’Flynn